brunomsantiago/subsea_inpainting/readme.md

 FGVC is an truly awesome work and sometimes its results are amazing, looking like magic.
 Unfortunately sometimes the results are not so good.
 Deepfill and Hifill results were not even close to the quality of FGVC.

 I would need to make additional clips to confirm, but it seems to me FGVC has quality issues with longer sequences of frames.
-Make longer clips of the good results, make smaller clips of the bad ones.
+It could be further investigated by making longer clips of the good results and smaller versions of the bad ones.

-All three learning based methods (FGVC, Deepfill, Hifill), but mostly FGVC seems to have issue with some semi-uniform backgrounds, specially with low brightness and high noise.
+All three learning based methods (FGVC, Deepfill, Hifill), but mostly FGVC, seems to have issue with some semi-uniform backgrounds, specially with low brightness and high noise.
 This issues appears on clips 3a, 5a, 5b, 5c, 5d and 5e.
  - I would need to investigate further, but it seems to me FGVC has false positive matching of pixels between frames in such scenario, propagating wrong data.
 Deepfill, which is used by FGVC to hallucinate completely missing pixels performed much better in these clips, except on clip 3a.
  - The low quality of FGVC results on these clips doesn't seem to be associated with the optical flow.
 The completed flow seems good.
  - Just for the records, Opencv method has good results in these areas and seemingly only in these areas.

 **On the quality aspect none of the methods tested is production ready yet**, at least not for this application.
 However all three learning based methods could probably improve a lot by training on a large dataset of subsea inspection images without overlay.

-It does not seem too hard to build such dataset, but it's necessary access to an Oil and Gas company video archive.
-Mostly the overlay are on the top and bottom of the videos, and can be easily cropped out.
+It does not seem too hard to build such dataset, but it's necessary access an Oil and Gas company video archive.
+In these video the overlay are usually on the top and bottom sections of the frames, and can be easily cropped out.
 After cropping the aspect ratio would be weird, but this can be fixed with further cropping.
-This final may generate a single image (with a center crop, for example) or multiple images (for example: "left and right crops" or "left, center and right crops"), depending on the strategy.
+This final may generate a single image (with a center crop, for example) or multiple images (for example: "left and right crops" or "left, center and right crops"), depending on the training strategy.
 The only data annotation needed would be two vertical coordinates to crop out the overlays.

 ### 6.2.
 Processing time

 The code was executed in Google Colab with free GPU instances, so there is room for improvement with better hardware.

 Overall the FGVC processing times were very long, between 11 and 16 seconds per frame.
 It took as long as 18,4 minutes for a 80 frames long clip.
-FGVC times were between 46x and 72x slower than Opencv.
+FGVC were between 46x and 72x slower than Opencv.

  It was expected that FGVC times would be slower, as it has a complex pipeline and is a quite new method, product of a research project published just few months ago.
-On the other hand FGVC seems to have a lot of room for optimization.
+On the other hand FGVC seems to have much room for improvement.

  For example, the [FGVC tool code]() seem to compare each frame with all other frames in a sequence, in order to propagate data between them.
 Probably it is possible to improve its speed without loosing quality focusing the frame propagation to nearby frames.

- Another example of optimization, useful for all methods but specially for CPU intensive ones like FGVC is to split long sequences of frames into small clips, maybe with a little overlaping between them.
-By processing these clips in parallel, with different cores from CPU or GPU, is possible to drop the average processing speed to acceptable levels.
+ Another example of optimization, useful for all methods but specially for FGVC (which is currently CPU bound) is to split long sequences of frames into small clips, maybe with a little overlaping between them.
+By processing these clips in parallel, with different cores from CPU or GPU, it would be possible to drop the average processing speed to acceptable levels.

-  **Without at least a order of magnitude improvement in processing time, FGVC is suitable to remove overlay of subsea inspection videos**, which can be very long.
+  **Without at least a order of magnitude improvement in processing time, FGVC isn't suitable to remove overlay of subsea inspection videos**, which can be very long.
 A single operation may have many hours of video data.

 ### 6.3.
 Robustness

 FGVC didn't work with some frame resolutions and aspect ratio, raising errors and stopping the processing.
-Clip 02a original video resolution was 1920x1080.
-I tried resizing it low resolution, keeping the aspect ratio, but it didn't work either.
+For example, clip 02a original video resolution was 1920x1080.
+I tried resizing it to a lower resolution, keeping the aspect ratio, but it didn't work either.
 I had to change the aspect ratio, which I did by cropping content from the sides.
 FGVC was also not able to process longer sequences of frames, running out of memory.
+I also tried to process lower resolution videos, to see if would be possible to test longer sequences of frames, and it also didn't work.
 A production ready method must be more flexible regarding the input.

 ### 6.4 Easy of use

-I admire researchers who publish the code and weights, making easier for others to test their methods with their own data.
+I admire researchers who publish the code and weights with their papers, making easier for others to test their methods with their own data.
 However python scripts and jupyter notebooks are not a production ready solution.
 A good solution for common users should, at least:
  - Have a good graphic interface, desktop or online.
  - Accept video files as inputs
  - Allow the user to draw their own mask on top of the video.